Muhammad Usman Diplai: Early life and literary career

 Muhammad Usman Diplai was born at Diplo, (Tharparkar District) to Mohammad Ali Diplai, in a middle-class family.
 As per family traditions, he had to engage himself in business.
-Due to unfavourable circumstances, however, he could not complete his formal education.
+Due to unfavourable circumstances, he could not complete his formal education.
 In early life, he worked with some landlords (zamindars) of the area as a clerk, but continued reading newspapers and magazines.
-He also acquired proficiency in Gujarati, Hindi, Gurmukhi, Urdu languages and a working knowledge in English and Persian.
+He also acquired proficiency in Gujarati, Hindi, Gurmukhi, and Urdu languages and a working knowledge of English and Persian.
 His works included a translation of the Quran in the Sindhi language.

-He founded Islamia Press, Quran Press and the Islami Dar-ul-Ishaat, the Adar-i-Insanyat, and the Diplai Academy one after another shortly before the Second World War, at the historic town of Mirpurkhas, and then moved to Hyderabad in 1942 where he founded the monthly magazine Ibrat, which he sold in 1946, it then changed to publishing weekly and eventually daily.
+He founded Islamia Press, Quran Press and the Islami Dar-ul-Ishaat, the Adar-i-Insanyat, and the Diplai Academy one after another shortly before the Second World War, at the historic town of Mirpurkhas.
+He then moved to Hyderabad in 1942 where he founded the monthly magazine Ibrat, which he sold in 1946, it then changed to publishing weekly and eventually daily.
 He was an essayist, journalist, publisher, distributor, and printer of the Sindhi language.

 In 1923, he came across an issue of the Urdu weekly Munadi, published in Delhi by Khwaja Hassan Nizami which carried an article about the conquest of Sindh by the young warrior Muhammad Bin Qasim.
 Diplai wrote a letter in Urdu to the editor pinpointing certain historical inaccuracies in the write-up.
-Hassan Nizami was so much impressed by the letter that he published it as an article.
+Hassan Nizami was so impressed by the letter that he published it as an article.
 It proved a source of inspiration to Diplai and he started contributing to Munadi and Deen-o-Duniya (Urdu) journals regularly.
-Later, his Sindhi stories appeared in Sindhi monthlies such as Taraqqi (magazine) and Ilmi Dunya.
+Later, his Sindhi stories appeared in Sindhi monthlies such as Taraqqi and Ilmi Dunya.